-In this special edition of Southbank Centre’s Book Podcast the much-loved comedian, actor and writer Sir Lenny Henry joins comedian Romesh Ranganathan to discuss his remarkable career and his new memoir Who Am I, Again?
+In this special edition of the Southbank Centre’s Book Podcast, recorded in October 2019, the much-loved comedian, actor and writer Sir Lenny Henry joins comedian Romesh Ranganathan to discuss his remarkable career and his new memoir Who Am I, Again?

 Henry explains why and how he chose to write a truthful book about his life, rather than a ‘lying book’, and looks back at his formative years, from his mum’s infamous ‘Saturday Soup’ and an epic fight with his sister that still didn’t deter his curious side, to his shock at the different lives lived by his white friends, and his first experiences of racism.

 He also talks about how he found himself catapulted into the public eye, working alongside pioneering black actors including Norman Beaton, Carmen Munroe and Rudolph Walker, and the expectations and pressures that came from being a young black performer in the public eye.
 Henry also highlights the continuing need for greater BAME representation, not just on screen, but crucially among those who choose what gets to be seen on screen.

 The show must go on(line)

 Sadly, for everyone’s safety, our venues are currently closed.
 But you can still get your Southbank Centre fix online.
 We will continue to share inspiring and thought-provoking arts stories through our website and social channels.